Change, heartbreak, hardship and other adversities can enable us to grow and become greater than we are. But they’re seldom welcomed with open arms.

 After I fell I dragged myself across the yard to the drive way.
 A neighbor found a thin piece of ply wood.
 As I held on she dragged me the rest of the way across the drive and the cement walk to my back steps.
 We spent the entire night outside until I could decide how I wanted to proceed.

 I’d always wanted to spend the night under the stars, just not under those conditions.
 Nonetheless, the night was lovely and it is a night neither of us will ever forget.

 At 6:30 AM I was moved into the house to my kitchen floor.

 I called a friend to let her know I’d fallen.
 Although I didn’t ask or anticipate her coming over, she arrived shortly after with all kinds of healing herbs and tonics and food that she knew I might eat.

 In addition to fixing the one meal that I eat each day, a friend harvested my onion crop, saving it from ruin.
-The list of what she’s done is far too long for this post.

 Computer is Difficult